sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 improved fleet utilization
 improved monitoring
 safer monsoon operations
-Again: measure or calculate these from defensible assumptions.
-Don't manufacture percentages.
+These should be measured or calculated from defensible assumptions.
+Percentages should not be manufactured.

-69. The Most Important Research Questions
+## 69. The Most Important Research Questions
-If your team has limited time, answer these first.
+If the project team has limited time, these questions should be answered first.

 Tier 1 — MUST KNOW
- What exactly happens during 3–5 m visibility?
+- What exactly happens during 3–5 m visibility?
- What are the actual accident mechanisms?
+- What are the actual accident mechanisms?
- How many relevant accidents occur?
+- How many relevant accidents occur?
- What does DGMS say?
+- What does DGMS say?
- What safety systems already exist?
+- What safety systems already exist?
- What doesn't existing technology solve?
+- What does existing technology fail to solve?
- What information does the driver need?
+- What information does the driver need?
- Which sensors work in dense fog?
+- Which sensors work in dense fog?
- What can radar actually detect?
+- What can radar actually detect?
- What can camera actually detect?
+- What can camera actually detect?
- What can LiDAR actually detect?
+- What can LiDAR actually detect?
- What can thermal detect?
+- What can thermal detect?
- What does GPS actually do?
+- What does GPS actually do?
- Why do we need sensor fusion?
+- Why is sensor fusion required?
- What exactly does AI do?
+- What exactly does AI do?
- What exactly does the software decide?
+- What exactly does the software decide?
- What exactly does the hardware do?
+- What exactly does the hardware do?

-70. Tier 2 — MUST DESIGN
+## 70. Tier 2 — MUST DESIGN
- System architecture
+- System architecture
- Sensor selection
+- Sensor selection
- Processing hardware
+- Processing hardware
- Communication architecture
+- Communication architecture
- Driver interface
+- Driver interface
- Dashboard
+- Dashboard
- Risk calculation
+- Risk calculation
- AI model
+- AI model
- Dataset
+- Dataset
- Prototype
+- Prototype
- Testing environment
+- Testing environment
- Evaluation metrics
+- Evaluation metrics

-71. Tier 3 — MUST VALIDATE
+## 71. Tier 3 — MUST VALIDATE
- Cost
+- Cost
- Power
+- Power
- Network
+- Network
- Weather
+- Weather
- Dust
+- Dust
- Rain
+- Rain
- Fog
+- Fog
- vibration
+- vibration
- temperature
+- temperature
- false positives
+- false positives
- false negatives
+- false negatives
- sensor failure
+- sensor failure
- communication failure
+- communication failure
- AI failure
+- AI failure

-72. Tier 4 — WINNING PRESENTATION
+## 72. Tier 4 — WINNING PRESENTATION
- Strong problem story
+- Strong problem story
- Real statistics
+- Real statistics
- Real incidents
+- Real incidents
- Primary sources
+- Primary sources
- Existing solution comparison
+- Existing solution comparison
- Clear gap
+- Clear gap
- Clear innovation
+- Clear innovation
- Working prototype
+- Working prototype
- Live demo
+- Live demo
- Measured results
+- Measured results
- Cost
+- Cost
- Deployment plan
+- Deployment plan
- Business model
+- Business model
- Scalability
+- Scalability
- Safety/fail-safe design
+- Safety/fail-safe design
- Future roadmap
+- Future roadmap

-73. What You Should NOT Do
+## 73. What the Project Should NOT Do
 This is equally important.

-❌ Don't say:
+❌ The project should not state:
-“We use AI, LiDAR, radar, thermal, GPS, blockchain, IoT and digital twins.”
+“The system uses AI, LiDAR, radar, thermal, GPS, blockchain, IoT and digital twins.”
 That's technology soup.

 Instead:
 “The driver loses situational awareness in dense fog.
 Radar provides robust object ranging, the camera provides object classification, GPS/map data provides road context, and the software combines these inputs to estimate collision risk and issue an actionable warning.”
 Every technology must have a job.

-74. Don't Make the Quadruped Problem Mistake
+## 74. Avoid the Quadruped Problem Mistake
-Your railway PS has a huge scope:
+The railway PS has a huge scope:

 quadruped
 handheld